Multiple Bracket Function, Stirling Number, and Lah Number Identities: Multiple basic and ordinary -Stirling numbers

 \section{Multiple basic and ordinary $qt$-Stirling numbers}

 In this section we review the definition and fundamental properties of the multiple Stirling numbers of the first and second kind indexed by partitions ~\cite{CoskunDiscM}.
-The classical Stirling numbers of the first kind are defined to be the coefficients of the falling factorial $x_{\underline{n}}$ in the expansion
+The classical Stirling numbers of the first kind are defined to be the coefficients of the power functions $x^k$ in the expansion of the falling factorial $x_{\underline{n}}=x (x-1) \ldots (x-n+1)$ written as

-The $q$-analogue of these numbers are defined in~\cite{Carlitz1} and their properties are studies in~\cite{Milne2, Gould1, Kim1, Zeng1} and the works of others.
+The $q$-analogue of these numbers are defined in~\cite{Carlitz1} and their properties are studied in~\cite{Milne2, Gould1, Kim1, Zeng1} and the works of others.

-First, we recall the definition of the multiple $qt$-Stirling numbers generalizing the one dimensional $q$-analogues. \begin{defn} For an $n$-part partition $\lambda$, the $qt$-Stirling numbers of the first kind $s_1(\lambda,\mu)$ are defined by
+First, we recall~\cite{CoskunDiscM} the definition of the multiple $qt$-Stirling numbers generalizing the one dimensional $q$-analogues. \begin{defn} For an $n$ part partition $\lambda$, the $qt$-Stirling numbers of the first kind $s_1(\lambda,\mu)$ are defined by

-where $x\in\mathbb{C}$, and $\bar x^{i}=\{x,\ldots, x, q, \ldots, q\}\in\mathbb{C}^n$ with $\mu'_i$ copies of $x$ for the dual partition $\mu'$.
+where $x\in\mathbb{C}$, $\bar x=\{x,\ldots, x\}\in\mathbb{C}^n$, and $\bar x^{i}=\{x,\ldots, x, q, \ldots, q\}\in\mathbb{C}^n$ with $\mu'_i$ copies of $x$ for the dual partition $\mu'$.
 That is,

 Likewise, the $qt$-Stirling numbers of the second kind $s_2(\lambda,\mu)$ are defined by

 \end{defn}